0cch/0cchext/README.md

   !dpx             - Display the contents of memory in the given range.
   !dtx             - Displays information about structures.
 (The config file is
                      struct.ini)
+  !err             - Decodes and displays information about an error value.
   !favcmd          - Display the favorite debugger commands.(The config file is
                      favcmd.ini)
   !google          - Use google to search.